 As you may have heard, king cake is king around these parts this time of year.
 I hope none of you are king caked out yet, because this weekend, Mardi Gras kicks into high gear as we approach a five-day celebration from today until Tuesday.
+This Pecan Praline Cream Cheese King Cake helps get the party started.

 A few weeks ago, I posted a guide to king cakes around the Mobile and Eastern Shore area.
 It’s in no way exhaustive, as I’m pretty sure my guests and I would’ve succumbed to a sugar coma before tasting every single king cake available in the area.
 But we tried, and I’ve gotten some great feedback on some we’ve missed.
 Read on to discover those and for a recipe for a Pecan Praline Cream Cheese King Cake you can make right in your own kitchen.